camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

 ``fr: fr`` is a link between the pyramid language and the text search configuration, by default it is ``fr: french`` because the default french text search configuration is named 'french'.

+Then you should adapt the used configuration on your custom script that fill the ``tsearch`` table, and run ``theme2fts`` again iu used.

 Synonym and Thesaurus Dictionary
 --------------------------------